Democratic presidential candidates are laying out plans for expanding health-care coverage, with Medicare for All overpowering the conversation.

-- Sen. Bernie Sanders (I-Vt.): Wants to eliminate private insurance and establish a single source of health-care coverage for prescriptions, medical, vision, dental and mental health care.
+- Sen. Bernie Sanders (I-Vt.) wants to eliminate private insurance and establish a single source of coverage for prescriptions, medical, vision, dental and mental health care.
 He introduced the Medicare for All Act of 2019.

-- Former HUD Secretary Julián Castro: Supports it, saying at an event with Iowa Democrats that the U.S. should "be the healthiest nation," per the Hill.
+- Former HUD Secretary Julián Castro supports it, saying at an event with Iowa Democrats that the U.S. should "be the healthiest nation" in the country, per the Hill.

-- New Age spiritual guru Marianne Williamson: Supports a "Medicare for All model," according to her campaign website.
+- Author Marianne Williamson: Supports a "Medicare for All model," according to her campaign website.

 Medicare or Medicaid expansion

-- Sen. Cory Booker (D-N.J.) is a co-sponsor of Sen. Debbie Stabenow's Medicare at 50 Act, which allows ages 50 to 64 to buy into Medicare.
+- Sen. Cory Booker (D-N.J.) is a co-sponsor of Sen. Debbie Stabenow's Medicare at 50 Act, which allows people ages 50-64 to buy into Medicare.
 Booker is a co-sponsor on Sanders' bill.
 He is a co-sponsor on Sanders' 2019 Medicare for All legislation, and

-- Sen. Amy Klobuchar (D-Minn.): Told CNN she wants to expand Medicaid and Medicare and doesn't want to get rid of private health care right away.
-Supports Medicare at 50 Act.
+- Sen. Amy Klobuchar (D-Minn.) told CNN she wants to expand Medicaid and Medicare and doesn't want to get rid of private health care right away.
+She supports the Medicare at 50 Act.

-- Former Texas representative Beto O’Rourke: Supports universal health care but is not including Medicare for All in his presidential campaign.
+- Former Texas Rep. Beto O’Rourke supports universal health care, but is not including Medicare for All in his presidential campaign.
 He is backing a House Democratic proposal called Medicare for America, which calls for expanding government-run health coverage while keeping employer-sponsored insurance plans, CNN reports.